AshtonElliott/ConfliBERT-DockerContainerization/README.md

 ## Create a Docker Container

-Note: In order to see the results, **you must run Docker Desktop as adminstrator**.
+Note: In order to see the results, you must run Docker Desktop as adminstrator.

 **For the GPU/CUDA Variant & Output via Windows Command Line:**
 ```bash